kzefram/Logo-Generator/README.md

 ## Usage

 The usage of this application is help developers make logos for their clients.
 It also demonstrates my abillity to do the coding and testing.
+I used iquirer, node, Jest and JSON.

 ## Credits